 This complete guide to watches will walk you through some of the most common types of modern watches, the mechanisms that move them, and why each one deserves a place on your wrist.
 In no time at all, you will be a watch aficionado, ready to use the information learned in this guide to purchase your new favorite watch!

 Luxury watches are defined by three distinguishing factors.
 First, luxury watches are aesthetically stunning, using only the finest jewels, ornate precious metals, and delicate design intricacies.
 The combination of design with master craftsmanship and exclusive materials makes luxury watches just as much a fine piece of jewelry as they are a perfectly engineered machine.
+Notably, Swiss watches stand out in this category, often exemplifying the pinnacle of both beauty and precision, given Switzerland's rich legacy in watchmaking.

 Second, luxury watches are defined by their incredible internal intricacies.
 In watchmaking, the individual mechanisms of the watch are called complications.
 Examples of complications in a luxury watch include a secondhand, date, chronometers, perpetual calendar, etc. The more complications a watch has, the more impressive it is.